 Affecting millions of people worldwide, osteoarthritis takes place due to thinning of cartilage tissue that plays as a middleman in supporting two bones not to cause friction.
 It mostly affects your lower back, hips and hands.

-A chronic disorder that inflames your joints, rheumatoid arthritis affects the joints of your body like hands and feet.
-Unlike osteoarthritis, rheumatoid arthritis affects the edge of your joints causing the edges to swell which if left untreated can result in bone breakage or deformity.
-Autoimmune disorder also falls under rheumatoid arthritis which occurs when your immune system erroneously starts attacking your own tissues which causes joint problems and sometimes affects other body parts too such as eyes, blood vessels and skin.
+A chronic disorder that inflames your joints, rheumatoid arthritis affects the joints of your body like hands and feet. , Unlike osteoarthritis, rheumatoid arthritis affects the edge of your joints causing the edges to swell which if left untreated can result in bone breakage or deformity.
+The autoimmune disorder also falls under rheumatoid arthritis which occurs when your immune system erroneously starts attacking your own tissues which cause joint problems and sometimes affects other body parts too such as eyes, blood vessels, and skin.